hphelion/documentation/devplatform/devplatform_commercial_install.md

 2. Once the download is complete, click the **Configure Service** button to configure the Application Lifecycle Service and wait for the configuration step to complete.

 3. Log out from the Horizon dashboard.
-Log back into the Horizon dashboard as a non-admin user and click on the **Application Lifecycle Service** panel under the current Project to being using Application Lifecycle Services.
+Log back into the Horizon dashboard as a non-admin user and click on the **Application Lifecycle Service** panel under the current Project to begin using Application Lifecycle Services.

 ## Install the Database Service<a name="install-database"></a>
 This section provides details on installing the Database Service from the Development Platform.